Ever thought about dragging yourself and your backpack to a new town and working there for a while?

 - Keep electronic copies of your CV on hand for emailing to employers or for printing out

-- Register with Seek (new window), mycareer (new window) or similar.
-You can set up your profile to email you when a possible job comes up.
+- Register with a job search website - you can easily set up your profile to email you when a possible job comes up

 - Check the local classifieds